BIOS4910IGEM – International Genetically Engineered Machine

 Admission to the course

-This course requires a minimum of 5 students to be part of the the team.
+This course requires a minimum of 5 students to be part of the team.
 However, team sizes of 7-10 students are more optimal.

 Formal prerequisite knowledge